Who we are

 Board of Trustees – Mark Dyer, MVO

 On leaving school, Mark worked for Save the Children as an administrator in Ethiopia and Sudan during the 1984 famine.
 He went on to Sandhurst before joining the Welsh Guards, with whom he served in Germany, Belize, Australia, Northern Ireland and the UK.
 He also served as Equerry to HRH The Prince of Wales.
 Mark left the army in 1997, and began working for Allied Domecq.
-In 2000 he founded The Bar Management Company and now operates gastro pubs in South West London.
+In 2000 he founded The Bar Management Company, followed by The DM Group, which now operates gastro pubs in South West London.
 Between 1997 and 2005 Mark worked as a part-time private secretary for The Prince of Wales, with responsibility for Prince William and Prince Harry.
 Mark’s interests are travel, in particular in Southern Africa.

 Board of Trustees – Johnny Hornby